 In other testing locations, the IELTS exam will continue as expected, although with increased safety precautions.
 As the pandemic continues to unfold, the IELTS continues to revise and refine its safety protocols.
 To check all current Covid-19 safety regulations for the IELTS, check with your local test center or with the IELTS office or website for your country or region.

 In addition, to accommodate an increased need for safe homepbased study, the the makers of the exam are offering a greater range of official online IELTS prep.
 You can find a list of online offerings in this post’s section on free/affordable IELTS prep.

 My IELTS exam was postponed–now what?

-First, be sure to check with your local testing center (in addition to the Official IELTS webpage) to confirm your suspended test date.
+First, be sure to check with your local testing center to confirm your suspended test date.

 Next, review whether the British Council’s changes to future exam dates affect your testing center.
 These changes include: larger test venues, increased computer-delivered IELTS test sessions, and double the amount of paper-based test-taker capacity once testing restarts.

 Finally, you may want to check to see if your university accepts the IELTS Indicator, the IELTS’s online alternative to taking the exam in a test center.
 Not all universities accept the Indicator, but many do.
 See the official list of institutions that accept the IELTS Indicator, and check out our article on the basics of the IELTS Indicator.

 What should I do if I’ve gotten off track with my study plan?